Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Conclusions

-\acknowledgements We thank Boris Bolliet, Simone Ferraro, Gil Holder, Selim Hotinli, Fiona McCarthy, Moritz M\"unchmeyer, Emmanuel Schaan, and Kendrick Smith for helpful input at various stages of this project.
+\acknowledgments We thank Boris Bolliet, Simone Ferraro, Gil Holder, Selim Hotinli, Moritz M\"unchmeyer, Emmanuel Schaan, and Kendrick Smith for helpful input at various stages of this project.
 In particular we thank Alex Krolewski for providing various unWISE data products and guiding us in their use.
+We thank Fiona McCarthy for access to the pyILC maps.
+We thank Gil Holder for suggesting that we examine the reconstruction monopole.
 MCJ is supported by the National Science and Engineering Research Council through a Discovery grant.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
-Some of the results in this paper have been derived using the HEALPix package~\cite{2005ApJ...622..759G}.
+Some of the results in this paper have been derived using the HEALPix package~\cite{2005ApJ...622..759G} and the {\tt hmvec} code.